-In June 2020, the European Medicines Agency (EMA) granted us Small and Medium-Sized Enterprise (SME) status by the EMA's Micro, Small and Medium-sized Enterprise office.
-SME status allows us to participate in significant financial incentives that include a 90% to 100% EMA fee reduction for scientific advice, clinical study protocol design, endpoints and statistical considerations, quality inspections of facilities and fee waivers for selective EMA pre- and post-authorization regulatory filings, including orphan drug and PRIME designations.
+In June 2020, we were granted Small and Medium-Sized Enterprise (SME) status by the the European Medicines Agency's (EMA) Micro, Small and Medium-sized Enterprise office.
+SME status allows us to participate in significant financial incentives that include a 90% to 100% EMA fee reduction for scientific advice, clinical study protocol design, endpoints and statistical considerations, quality inspections of facilities and fee waivers for selective EMA pre- and post-authorization regulatory filings, including orphan drug and PRIME (PRIority Medicines) designations.
 We are also eligible to obtain EMA certification of quality and manufacturing data prior to review of clinical data.
 Other financial incentives include EMA-provided translational services of all regulatory documents required for market authorization, further reducing the financial burden of the market authorization process.